day8/re-frame/docs/on-dynamics.md

 > **There's almost no more important point to make about re-frame than this one**

 re-frame was designed to deliver a good developer experience.
-This is the top design goal, and in this pursuit, there were no sacred cows.
+This is the top design goal, and in this pursuit, tradeoffs were made.
 Even functional purity was sacrificed in places (gasp!).

 Almost nothing contributes to this goal more than re-frame presenting "a simple dynamic model".